enochchau/chat-app/README.md

 - [x] group chat authenticator
 - [ ] friend chat authenticator

+#### ** Handle groups and friends the same way.

+- There can be groups of two people.
+- If a third person is added then create a new group chat with seperate history.
+- All groups are tracked using a `Map<groupdId, Array<[userId, Websocket]>`
+- Friendships are unrealated to managing chat groups

 ### Current issues:

 - fix the friend tracker and friend handler